Athens National Gardens

 How to get there

-Tours: Discover the National Garden with an organized tour, starting from 125 euros.
+Tours: Discover the National Garden with an organized tour.

-On foot: As the National Garden is located in a central area of Athens, it can be easily reached on foot from Syntagma metro station, in approximately 2 minutes.
+On foot: As the National Garden is located in a central area of Athens, it can be easily reached on foot from Syntagma Square in approximately 2 minutes.

-By metro: The closest metro station is “Syntagma” on lines 2 and 3.
+By metro: The closest metro station is Syntagma (Red Line and Blue Line).
 Get a map of the metro here.

 By bus/trolleybus: The closest bus stop is “Syntagma”.
 There are many buses and trolleybuses that make a stop there.
 Check the routes and the official timetables on OASA Telematics.